CHollingworth/Lampray/README.md

 7. **Push**: Push your changes to your forked repository.

 8. **Create a Pull Request**: Go to the original repository and click on the "New Pull Request" button.
 Provide a descriptive title and detailed description of your changes in the pull request.

 9. **Discuss and Review**: Engage in discussions with the maintainers and the community about your pull request.
 Be prepared to make any necessary adjustments based on feedback.

 10. **Merge**: Once your pull request is reviewed and approved, it will be merged into the main branch.

-### Code of Conduct

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) in place to ensure a respectful and inclusive environment for all contributors.

 ### Issues and Feature Requests